moomoolive/snake_game/README.md

-# snake_game
+# Snake Game
-A simple snake game coded in the Turtle Module
+A simple snake game coded in the Python Turtle Module.